keycloak/keycloak-quickstarts/proxy/haproxy/reencrypt/README.md

 **Sticky Sessions:**

+When using Keycloak with embedded caches, each authentication session and user session has a primary owner to store that information.
+To reduce the traffic between Keycloak nodes and to provide faster responses, route an incoming request for a session to a Keycloak node that is the primary owner of that session.
+This works for all browser based login flows, but not for requests of confidential clients for requests like a code-to-token or token refresh.
+If you do not configure this part, your setup will still work functionally correct and your setup will be simpler, while it will deliver slightly slower responses.

+For more details, see the [Enabling sticky sessions](https://www.keycloak.org/server/reverseproxy#_enable_sticky_sessions) section in the Keycloak reverse proxy guide.

 Keycloak creates an `AUTH_SESSION_ID` cookie with the format `<session-id>.<node-name>`.
-HAProxy uses this cookie to route subsequent requests to the Keycloak node that owns the session:
+HAProxy can use this cookie to route subsequent requests to the Keycloak node that owns the session:

 ```
 use-server keycloak1 if { req.cook(AUTH_SESSION_ID) -m end keycloak1 }